 He said the imported LNG would be supplied through Sangu, KAFCO and CUFL, adding, “the government would import small scale LNG in one year to meet the domestic demand.”

 He said the government would utilize suspended ready pipeline of Sangu, jetty of KAFCO and CUFL.
+A study is going on what type of FRSU would be installed there for 150 mmcfd for each unit.
+The initiative is still at academic stage, he said.

 Besides, the government is to install FRSU at Maheskhali Island in Cox's Bazar to facilitate the daily gas supply increase by 500 mmcf LNG from Qatar to meet the country's growing demand, officials said.